Skip to content

 4. Data sharing preferences

-Pre-agreed policies: All data sharing preferences and policies, including those pertaining to Microsoft Azure API usage and monitoring, are established and agreed upon with the client prior to system installation.
+Pre-agreed policies: All data sharing preferences and policies, including those pertaining to LLM API usage and monitoring, are established and agreed upon with the client prior to system installation.
 These preferences serve as a guiding framework for data sharing and are strictly adhered to during the operation of the SerenityGPT service.

 VI.
 Data security